Best Mattress of 2020: Reviews & Buyer’s Guide

 The showroom experience can be misleading, too, which is what makes return policies important.
 A study showed people are essentially left to chance when selecting a bed in a showroom.
 Make sure you have some time to sleep on the mattress in the comfort of your own home to see if it is a good fit.
 You should have at least 30 days in your return policy no matter where you purchase it.

 Just as a good return policy is indicative of a decent product, so it goes with warranties.
 A company should have no problem standing behind a quality product.
 A middle-range mattress should have a full-coverage warranty of around ten years against defects and deep impressions.

 You have no idea if your new bed will last 10 years when you purchase it.
 But, a warranty will ensure you are protected in case it doesn’t.
-If a brand offers less than 10 years full coverage or no warranty, it may be indication of the quality and longevity you can expect.
+If a brand offers less than 10 years of full coverage or no warranty, it may be an indication of the quality and longevity you can expect.

 9. Overpriced Beds

 It’s the oldest trick in the retailer’s book.
 Take the price of a product and inflate it, then offer enticing discounts.
 One of the most common complaints from consumers is related to overpaying.
 Price is intimately related to product satisfaction.
-A mattress can be perfect, but if you pay too much for it, it make make those dreams a little less sweet.
+A mattress can be perfect, but if you pay too much for it, it makes those dreams a little less sweet.
 Misleading discounts can also be used to pressure you into a sale before you’ve had time to shop sufficiently.

 Be wary of companies using mediocre materials, but spending millions on advertising.
 These costs have to be passed on to customers.
 You can find quality mattresses from places that spend much less on advertising and more on their materials.
 As always, do some research on what’s inside and make sure it measures up to the price compared to other options.